cox-labs/PluginTutorial/README.md

 to additionally install [R Studio Desktop](https://www.rstudio.com/products/rstudio/download/).

 Next install the `PerseusR` package.
 Open R Studio and enter the instructions on the [website](https://github.com/jdrudolph/perseusr) into the running `R` session.

+### Example plugins

+Besides the plugin scripts in this repository you can check out:

+* [PluginDependentPeptides](https://github.com/jdrudolph/PluginDependentPeptides) a plugin for reading in the dependent peptide search results.
+This plugin is a hybrid of C# code for passing parameters and a Python script for doing the processing.